Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 searchable data from any species of any kind of data.

-If you want to be referenced you'll need to provide CSV or JSON files with some metadata describing what biological entities you store.
-Once you have read below indications, we invite you to contact us as soon as possible so that we can provide help and discuss the best way to do.
+If you want to be referenced you'll need to provide CSV or JSON files with some metadata describing the biological entities you manage.
+Once you have read below indications, we invite you to contact us as soon as possible so that we can provide help and discuss the best way to do it.

 Since the tool makes a backlink to your information system, we need a URL allowing researchers to get more detailed information about the indexed entity.